How to Install RV Skirting DIY Video

 3. Next lock the skirting material onto the pins by installing the EZ Snap caps.
 We recommend the EZ Snap pipe clamp system to finish off the base of your fifth wheel enclosure or add our EZ Snap instant zippers for an easy way to access under your 5th Wheel front enclosure.

-Using the EZ Snap pipe clamps to finish your RV Skirting project:
+Using the EZ Snap Pipe Clamps to Finish Your RV Skirting Project

-Although there are a variety of techniques to finish the bottom of your skirting, you may want to consider using the EZ Snap pipe clamp system.
+Although there are a variety of techniques to finish the bottom of your skirting, to maintain your warranty, use the EZ Snap pipe clamp system.
 This system utilizes common plastic pipe & couplings to form a frame around the base of the RV skirting.
 This frame is locked onto the skirting with the optional EZ Snap pipe clamps.
 The pipe frame makes an easy way to hold the skirting in place and also keep the skirting in line around corners and slides.
 The RV skirting is wrapped around the pipe, hiding the pipe from view behind the skirting.
 Once you have the skirting in the desired position, lock it in place on the pipe using the EZ Snap pipe clamps.
-Pipe clamps should be placed every 2 to 4 feet around the perimeter.
+Pipe clamps should be placed every 2 to 3 feet around the perimeter.
 Ideally the skirting should just lightly touch the ground.
 This will give you a good seal around the bottom of your skirting.
 Skirting can further held in place by adding cement blocks in the corners behind the skirting, as well as, down the sides.
 This helps further protect the skirting if you are in a high wind area.

 Your skirting project is now complete.
 Congratulations!
 For just a few hours of your time, you have saved yourself thousands of dollars over what a professional would have charged.

-Removing your RV Skirting project for storage:
+Removing your RV Skirting project for storage

 Use the EZ Snap removal tool if you ever want to remove your skirting for transport or to gain access behind it.
 Simply place the tool between the stud and the base of the EZ Snap pin.
 Pry them off of from the studs to unsnap the skirting.

-Adding EZ Snap Instant Zippers to your RV Skirting:
+Adding EZ Snap Instant Zippers to Your RV Skirting

 The EZ Snap instant zippers are designed to `Peel and Stick` anywhere on your RV skirting.
 Whether it’s for extra storage or to access plumbing drains, these zippers are a great way to quickly create an inconspicuous access point anywhere in the skirting.
 They can be custom sized with a sharp pair of scissors.